MewsSystems/gitbook-connector-api/operations/accountnotes.md

 ## Get all account notes

-Returns all account notes of an account (in the given activity state), optionally filtered by account identifiers by specific account note identifiers or other filter parameters.
+Returns all account notes of an account, optionally filtered by activity state, account identifiers, specific account note identifiers or other filter parameters.
 Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request